Linaro/website/Linaro.org/projects/opensource-security/README.md

 Cortex-A series processor cores to complement the ARM Trusted Firmware open source project, targeted at server applications.

-By delivering tested reference Open Source software Linaro will enable SoC vendors, OEMs and application developers to more easily understand how to design and build secure applications across a wide range of ARM products and segments.
+By delivering tested reference Open Source software, Linaro will enable SoC vendors, OEMs and application developers to more easily understand how to design and build secure applications across a wide range of ARM products and segments.
-These include the Internet of Things, mobile devices, the digital home.
+These include the Internet of Things, mobile devices and the digital home.

 ## Key Deliverables
 - Key player in software related to security such as TEE solutions and kernel